-This course gives an overview of sex crimes, including sexual abuse of children, date rape, rape by a stranger, consensual sex crimes, and other related issues, such as the date-rape drug and special sanctions for offenders with transmittable diseases.
-Students gain heightened awareness of the specific problems in handling these issues in the criminal justice system and will analyze potential hazards in defending/prosecuting cases.
-Assignments incorporate current events, discussing assigned readings, and reviewing actual court documents relating to sex crimes.
-This is a non-legal specialty course.
-Prerequisite: Introduction to Law, Introduction to Criminal Justice, and Legal Research I.
+This course is designed to give an overview of sex crimes, to include sexual abuse of children, date rape, rape by a stranger, consensual sex crimes, and other related issues such as the date-rape drug and special sanctions for offenders with transmittable diseases.
+The purpose of this course is to heighten awareness of the specific problems in handling these issues in the criminal justice system.
+Students analyze potential hazards in defending/prosecuting cases.
+Assignments include sharing of related current events with the class, discussing assigned readings, and reviewing actual court documents relating to sex crimes.
+This is a nonlegal specialty course.
+Prerequisites: LEI 101, 121 and 102.

-LEI 238 COMPUTER TECHNOLOGY AND THE LAW (3 S.H.)
+LEI 238 INTERNET LEGAL RESEARCH (3 S.H.)